cmu-phil/tetrad-manual-rtd/docs/data.formats.md

 - Tabular datasets
 - Covariance matrices (in the same lower-triangle format)
 - Correlation matrices
-- Graphs (separate formats)

-Exported matrices will **always** be in the lower-triangular format until
+Exported covariance and correlation will **always** be in the lower-triangular format until
 the square-matrix feature is implemented.

 ---